sche619/Food-Travel/README.md

 # Food-Travel

-build and posted on foodtravel.azurewebsites.net
+built and posted on foodtravel.azurewebsites.net

 This website detects the human face uploaded and make a suggestion on
-- food you may like or
+- food one may like or
-- place you would like to travel
+- place one would like to travel